Classic Model Diesel/Glow Break-in

 Fair enough, I hear a few of you saying - but what if the engine isn't a diesel?
-Many glow-plug engines from the "classic" era use similar ferrous piston/cylinder technology - how does one approach the break-in of one of those units?
+Many glow-plug engines from the "classic" era, such as those produced by Fox, Enya Fuji and others, use similar ferrous piston/cylinder technology.
+How does one approach the break-in of one of those units?

 Well, exactly the same metallurgical considerations apply to both glow-plug engines and diesels using such a combination.
 You still have to use the piston as a lap to optimize its fit in the bore; you still have to give it an ample opportunity to work-harden; and you still have to subject it to the same series of full-range heat cycles in order to stabilize it dimensionally.